 No one wants to be woken up at 3AM to talk about batteries with Alexa, especially not me.
 Amazon doesn’t do a great job in letting you know why is Alexa glowing yellow either.
 You don’t know about the feature until it you see Alexa glowing yellow for the first time.
 Luckily, it’s possible to make sure notifications aren’t delivered at unusual times.
 How you do that is by updating your notification settings with Amazon either to turn notifications off for times you specify or turn off various types of notifications.
 I’ll show you how to do both next.

-How to turn off Alexa Notifications on a single Device
+How to turn off Alexa Yellow Light Notifications with Do Not Distrube

 Alexa has a “Do Not Disturb” feature that you can use to turn off notifications.
 I think this setting should be enabled by default for night hours, but oddly it’s not.
 What’s more, you can’t set up this feature for the entire account.
 You can only do so for individual devices.
 So if you have a handful of Alexa devices, it will take awhile to set up.